 Separation anxiety is one of the most common behavior problems diagnosed in dogs.
 I think most dogs suffer from some form of canine separation anxiety.
 Actually, your dog’s first experience with separation anxiety is probably when he was separated from his mother and littermates as a puppy.
 If a wolf pup were separated from its littermates, it would vocalize, dig up the ground and probably urinate and/or defecate in the area where it was located, all in an effort to be reunited with its family.
 Dogs, like wolves, are social creatures; they form strong bonds with other dogs and with people.
 It really isn’t natural for them to be left alone.

 Your dog can learn to be alone, especially once he learns the routine, but once that routine is disrupted, even slightly—your sister comes to live with you, or your work schedule changes, for example—your dog can become very anxious; now life is unpredictable and he needs you even more.

 You might notice that your dog is very anxious even when you are at home.
 The dog follows you around all the time, and if you go into another room and shut the door, the dog sits outside the door and whines and scratches at the door.
 If your dog is like this and is left alone, he can panic.

 Symptoms of separation anxiety are usually worse within the first 10-15 minutes of your departure.
 During this time, your dog is very anxious; your dog may become destructive by scratching at the door or windows or by chewing on furniture or personal belongings.
 Dogs may urinate and/or defecate in the house, even though it is house trained.
 Some dogs may bark or howl all day long.
-Sometimes the only indication you may get that there is a problem is a neighbor complaining that your dog has been barking all day.
+Sometimes the only indication you may get that there is a problem is a neighbor complaining about your dog’s excessive barking.

-- Destructive behaviors such as chewing, digging or licking
+- Unwanted behavior such as destructive chewing, digging or licking

 - Hyperactivity (pacing, drooling)